fmrtl73/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/wordpress/_index.md

 This reference architecture document shows how you can deploy WordPress, an open-source content management system, with Portworx on Kubernetes.
 This architecture provides the following benefits:

 * Portworx enables reliable and persistent storage to ensure WordPress runs with HA
-* Portworx enables shared volumes for file uploads
+* Portworx enables sharedv4 volumes for file uploads
 * Kubernetes automatically replicates your MySQL data
 * You can horizontally scale the WordPress container using multi-writer semantics for the file-uploads directory <!-- I don't understand the meaning of this sentence -->
 * The cluster automatically repairs itself in the event of a node failure